mattmakai/fullstackpython.com/source/content/pages/05-data/04-object-relational-mappers.markdown

 section.
-In large projects ORMs are good enough for roughly 80-90% of use cases but in 10-20% of a project's database interactions there can be major performance improvements by having a knowledgeable database adminstrator write tuned SQL statements to replace the ORM's generated SQL code.
+In large projects ORMs are good enough for roughly 80-90% of use cases but in 10-20% of a project's database interactions there can be major performance improvements by having a knowledgeable database administrator write tuned SQL statements to replace the ORM's generated SQL code.